I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Here are 10 best things to do during summer with kids when everyone needs a change of pace + an excuse to step away from screens for exciting new experiences, play, learning + fun times.

-PLEASE NOTE: Many of these activities are post-COVID, of course.
+PLEASE NOTE: Many of these activities are starting to make a comeback post-COVID.

 #1 Visit Nearby Farms

 The summer season brings delights of all types from your local farm.
 Find a farm with a petting zoo.
-Or, head over to the nearest nursery or greenhouse to pick up plants + seeds that you can take steps to grow + care for with your kids.
+Or, head over to the nearest nursery or greenhouse to pick up plants + seeds that you can grow + care for with your kids.

 Teach kids about the nutritional value of farm-fresh eggs from grass-fed chickens.
 Say hello to a friendly sow + her hungry piglets.
 Milk a cow if you can.